sharwell/developer.rackspace.com/src/docs/cloud-queues/getting-started/index.rst

 .. include:: samples/delete_queue.rst

-Warning: deleting a queue will also delete all messages within it.
+Warning: Deleting a queue also deletes all messages within it.

 Post message
 -------------
-The sender of a message can post it to a queue:
+To post a message to a queue used by the consumer of the message:

 .. include:: samples/post_message.rst

 Claim messages
 --------------
-The consumer of messages can claim them from a queue:
+To claim a message or messages from a queue used by the consumer of the messages:

 .. include:: samples/claim_message.rst

 Release claimed messages
 ------------------------
-If the consumer cannot complete the task specified in a message or simply refuses to do so, the consumer can release the claim so that a different consumer can attempt to process the message:
+To release a claimed message so that a different consumer can attempt to process the message, if the consumer cannot complete the task specified in a message or simply refuses to do so:

 .. include:: samples/release_message.rst

 Delete messages
 ---------------
-After a message has been used or completed and is no longer needed, a consumer should delete the message to avoid duplicate work by other consumers of the queue:
+To delete a message after it has been used or completed and is no longer needed, avoiding duplicate work by other consumers of the queue:

 .. include:: samples/delete_message.rst